Updated June 22, 2020

 Some goat breeds have been deemed beneficial for people keeping goats as companion animals.
 These breeds might also be used for their milk, flesh, and fiber, but certain breeding practices have made them appealing for companion animal treatment.
 This includes breeding smaller, typically calmer goats, and those who are generally very friendly to humans.
 These goats also are unfortunately abandoned and surrendered by people who did not take into account the needs of goats when thinking they would make an appropriate replacement for a cat or dog.
 Common goat breeds used as pets include Nigerian Dwarf and Pygmy goats.

-Wild goats are so different to domesticated goats that, unlike in the case of wild and domestic turkeys, they are considered a separate species of animal altogether.
+Wild goats are so different to domesticated goats that, unlike in the case of wild and domesticated Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource., they are considered a separate species of animal altogether.
 Wild goats live in populations across Europe, Asia, and Africa.
 Contrary to their namesake, North American mountain goats are not technically goats!
 They’re more closely related to antelopes, gazelle, and cattle.
-Some wild goats are populations of feral domestic goats that have left or been abandoned by humans.
+Some wild goats are populations of feral domesticated goats that have left or been abandoned by humans.
 Generally they travel and graze, and avoid human populations.
 It would be highly unlikely to need to create a sanctuary environment for a wild goat, with the possible exception of abandoned baby wild goats, though a conservation organization would most likely be better equipped to manage such a situation.

 Though most goats have been selectively bred to satisfy various human aims, it’s important to remember that they all have the capacity to have richly unique personalities and deserve a comfortable life free from human mistreatment.